Applied string mangling

 Catastrophic regex.

-Because these are so ubiquitous, and useful, and boring, there are a million bikeshedded tools for interactive regex design.
+Because these are so ubiquitous, useful, and boring, there are a million bikeshedded tools for interactive regex design.

 1.1 Handy regexes